aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 * snowflakeDatabaseName: "Snowflake Database in which external functions will be created"
 * snowflakeSchemaName: "Snowflake Database Schema in which external functions will be created"
 * apiGatewayName (Optional): "API Gateway name"
-* apiGatewayStageName (Optional): "API deployment stage"
+* apiGatewayStageName (Optional): "API Gateway stage name"
 * codeBucket (Optional): "Name of the S3 bucket containing the code.
-Default is sagemaker-sample-files (public S3 bucket)"
+Default is `sagemaker-sample-files` (public S3 bucket)"
 * pathToLayerCode (Optional): "Path within codeBucket where the layer code is.
-Default is a location to public S3 bucket sagemaker-sample-files."
+Default is a location to public S3 bucket `sagemaker-sample-files`."
 * pathToLambdaCode (Optional): "Path within codeBucket where the lambda code is.
-Default is a location to public S3 bucket sagemaker-sample-files."
+Default is a location to public S3 bucket `sagemaker-sample-files`."

 ## Create the stack via the CLI